 The roar of the crowd, the thrill of a homerun, the bright lights of the stage…these are just a few of the things we associate with sports and entertainment, but behind the curtain is a multi-billion-dollar global industry.
 Derrick Heggans, CEO of Global Sports and Entertainment Business Academies, is quite familiar with this industry.
-Prior to his role as CEO, Heggans handled Cadillac’s sports marketing, represented NBA starts at Octagon, worked as an attorney for the NFL, and was the General Manager of AOL’s Sports Channel.
+Prior to his role as CEO, Heggans handled Cadillac’s sports marketing at Octagon, worked as an attorney for the NFL, and was the General Manager of AOL’s Sports Channel.
 Heggans was also the Managing Director of the Wharton Sports Business Initiative at The Wharton School.

 CTD: For our younger readers, do you have to play sports in order to have a successful career in sports business?

 Derrick: The key to a successful career in the business of sports and entertainment is learning about different aspects of the business and working hard at your craft.
 I've worked with numerous people over the years who never played a single sport.

 CTD: What made you want to enter into this field?
 When did you know this was the career for you?

 Derrick: I was heavily involved in sports growing up, being a multi-sport athlete in high school while also serving as a statistician/manager for the basketball team.
 I also played football at Duke University until an injury forced me to give up football my sophomore year.
 With my early "retirement", I was asked to work for the athletic department in a number of roles during the remainder of my time at Duke.
 At this same time, I began to pursue summer internships beginning the summer between my sophomore and junior year.
 I enjoyed business and I was familiar with the culture of the sports environment.
 It was at this time that I knew I would concentrate on pursuing a career in the industry.